- Hurricane season is June 1 – November 30, with the peak season from mid-August to late October.

 - inland flooding

 - Categories three and higher are considered major hurricanes.

 - Build a disaster kit to ensure you have all the supplies needed during the hurricane.
 Visit our page and FEMA’s Prepareathon page for must-have items.

 - Residents who have no alternative means of shelter and suffer from a medical condition that requires medical attention by a skilled professional should register with the Orange County Special Needs Registry to receive assistance during a disaster.
 This registry provides first responders with valuable information to prepare for disasters or other emergencies.
 To learn more about the special needs shelter program in Orange County click here.

-- Make plans to secure your property.
-Permanent storm shutters offer the best protection for windows.
+- Permanent storm shutters offer the best protection for windows.
 A second option is to board up windows with 5/8” marine plywood, cut to fit and ready to install.
 Tape does not prevent windows from breaking.